DanielBenHayoun/kindergraten-violence-detector/README.md

 # kindergraten-violence-detector
 ## data
-the data should be arrabged as follows:
+the data should be arranged as follows:

 ![alt text](/dataset_fmt.jpg?raw=true)